 PAYPAL SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against PayPal Holdings, Inc. - PYPL

-NEW ORLEANS, Oct.
-7, 2022 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until December 5, 2022 to file lead plaintiff applications in a securities class action lawsuit against PayPal Holdings, Inc. PYPL, if they purchased the Company's shares between February 3, 2021 and February 1, 2022, inclusive (the "Class Period").
+/EIN News/ -- NEW ORLEANS, Oct.
+11, 2022 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until December 5, 2022 to file lead plaintiff applications in a securities class action lawsuit against PayPal Holdings, Inc. (NasdaqGS: PYPL), if they purchased the Company’s shares between February 3, 2021 and February 1, 2022, inclusive (the “Class Period”).
 This action is pending in the United States District Court for the District of New Jersey.

 Get Help